alessandro-ramos/chip8-win32/README.md

 # CHIP-8 Interpreter, Assembler and Disassembler

-This package contains an interpreter for [CHIP-8][wikipedia] as well as a command-line assembler and disassembler.
+This package contains a [CHIP-8][wikipedia] SDK (System Development Kit) for Windows, composed by:
+* CHIP-8 **Emulator** and also features:
+* CHIP-8 **Assembler**
+* CHIP-8 **Disassembler**.

 It also supports the SuperChip instructions.

+This work is a fork of [wernsey CHIP-8 Tools](https://github.com/wernsey/chip8)

+The motivation for this for is remove the SDL / Linux specific files and make instructions.
+So, Windows users will have less confusion when building it.

 The syntax of the assembler and disassembler is based on the syntax described in [Cowgod's Chip-8 Technical Reference v1.0][cowgod], by Thomas P. Greene